plone/training/docs/voltoaddons/02-block-edit.md

 ```

 Notice that by importing `'../../theme.config'` we're able to have access to
-Volto's (and, by extension, all SemanticUIs) LESS variables.
+Volto's (and, by extension, all Semantic UI) LESS variables.

 ## User-friendly block edit behavior

-Then change the `DataTableEdit.jsx` file to something like this:
+Then change the `src/DataTable/DataTableEdit.jsx` file to something like this:

 ```jsx
 import React from 'react';